 Acetyl l Carnatine

 Acetyl-L-carnitine is a derivative of the amino acid, L-carnitine.
+Our bodies use these to help the body turn fat into energy.
 L-carnitine is made in the human brain, liver, and kidneys from the amino acids lysine and methionine.

 What the Research Says